glemoine62/InSAR-on-Sentinel-1-TOPS-data/README.md

 ## TODO

-- Run on a cloud instance with a chunky GPU (e.g. AWS p3 with NVIDIA V100 GPU);
 - Change use of cout << "bla bla" << endl to printf;
 - DEM can probably be anything GDAL compliant, not only GeoTIFF.
 Would be useful to pass in simple VRT compositions of SRTM tiles.